Shiftwa/Alzheimer-s-Disease-Prediction-using-NLP/README.md

-# Alzheimer's-Disease-Prediction-using-NLP
+# Alzheimer's Disease Prediction using NLP
 This is a research project.
-The goal of the project is design a model which can predict whether a person is suffereing from Alzheimer's r not based on his/her way of speaking.
+The goal of the project is design a model which can predict whether a person is suffereing from Alzheimer's or not based on his/her way of speaking.
 To achieve this goal, I have designed CNN-LSTM with attention model and also implemented CNN, and CNN-LSTM without attention for this task.
 I have used the models using pretrained embedding (Glove) and randomly initialised embedding.

 # Dataset
 The data used for this project is Dementia Bank Dataset.